aosabook/500lines/sampler/README.md

 random items that monsters drop.
-I mentioned earlier that sampling can also be used when you want to estimate something from the distribution as a whole, and there are certainly cases in which we could use our `MagicItemSampler` to do this!
+I mentioned earlier that sampling can also be used when you want to estimate something from the distribution as a whole, and there are certainly cases in which we could use our `MagicItemDistribution` to do this!
 For example, let's say that damage in our RPG works by rolling some number of D12s (twelve-sided dice).
 The player gets to roll one die by default, and then add dice according to their strength bonus.
 So, for example, if they have a +2 strength